ViPS: Video-informed Pose Spaces for Auto-Rigged Meshes: Introduction

 We evaluate \name across an extensive suite of diverse deformable assets, spanning a wide array of biological species and skeletal topologies.
 Our experiments demonstrate that by distilling video-informed priors, our model matches the performance of state-of-the-art architectures~\cite{gat2025anytop} trained on synthetic 4D data (e.g., Objaverse-XL, TrueBones) in terms of both pose plausibility and distributional diversity.
-Critically, as a universal generative model, \name exhibits zero-shot generalization to unseen species, successfully discovering valid pose spaces for assets entirely absent from the training distribution.
+Further, as a universal generative model, \name exhibits zero-shot generalization to unseen species, successfully discovering valid pose spaces for assets entirely absent from the training distribution.
 We quantitatively validate these findings through metrics for pose validity, manifold coverage, and temporal smoothness, while showcasing superior controllability in downstream tasks.
+We observe similar behavior when distilling other video models (see supplemental material).

-In summary, our main contributions are: (i)~formulating \emph{pose space discovery} as learning a universal mesh-conditioned generative distribution over rig parameters, capturing both validity and plausibility; (ii)~distilling video-to-pose space through a video diffusion model to supervise and transfer motion priors into rig space \textit{without} curated 3D/4D motion/pose data; (iii)~introducing a high-quality 4D motion dataset with correspondence, containing 127k poses spanning 100+ species and 200+ unique individuals built from generative video priors with VLM guidance and 4D reconstruction; (iv) unlocking projection, sampling, and pose-walk operators that make the learned pose space practical for IK, constrained editing, and animation; and (v)~demonstrating that the discovered pose space yields semantically aligned, easy-to-control 3D guidance (animated shape proxies) that can precisely steer video diffusion generation.
+In summary, our main contributions are: (i)~formulating \emph{pose space discovery} as learning a universal mesh-conditioned generative distribution over rig parameters; unlike 4D reconstruction recovering specific instances of motion, \name learns the continuous manifold of valid configurations and enables applications like semantic pose edits and pose space walks; (ii)~distilling video-to-pose space through a video diffusion model to supervise and transfer motion priors into rig space \textit{without} curated 3D/4D motion/pose data to handle the long tail of shape variations; and (iii)~introducing a high-quality 4D motion dataset with correspondence, containing 127k poses spanning 100+ species and 200+ unique individuals built from generative video priors with VLM guidance and 4D reconstruction.